Greece says Qatar eyeing investment in defence sector

 Greece has been slow to sell off assets as agreed with its international lenders, due to a lack of interest from investors given its grim economic outlook as well as political reluctance to push ahead with unpopular reforms.

-Its troubled defence companies - Hellenic Defence Systems (EAS) and Hellenic Vehicle Industry (ELVO) - are among the assets earmarked for privatisation.
+Its troubled defence companies - Hellenic Defense Systems (EAS) and Hellenic Vehicle Industry (ELVO) - are among the assets earmarked for privatisation.

 "Qatar is interested in a series of privatisations regarding the Greek defence industry," Greek Defence Minister Panos Panagiotopoulos said in a statement after meeting Qatar's Crown Prince Sheikh Tamim bin Hamad al-Thani in Doha.